Tampa Bay Rays at Houston Astros game preview

 BOTTOM LINE

-The Astros are 49-16 in home games.
-The Houston offense has compiled a .274 batting average as a team this season, good for second in the league.
-Michael Brantley leads the team with an average of .338.
+The Astros are 50-16 on their home turf.
+Houston has slugged .490, good for second in the American League.
+Alex Bregman leads the club with a .566 slugging percentage, including 62 extra-base hits and 32 home runs.

-The Rays have gone 42-25 away from home.
-Tampa Bay has hit 173 home runs as a team this season.
-Austin Meadows leads the club with 23, averaging one every 18.2 at-bats.
+The Rays are 42-26 on the road.
+Tampa Bay has hit 174 home runs as a team this season.
+Austin Meadows leads them with 23, averaging one every 18.3 at-bats.

 TOP PERFORMERS

-Brantley leads the Astros with 162 hits and is batting .338.
-Alex Bregman is 13-for-38 with four doubles, three home runs and 11 RBIs over the last 10 games for Houston.
+Michael Brantley leads the Astros with 163 hits and is batting .337.
+Alvarez is 8-for-30 with four doubles, four home runs and 10 RBIs over the last 10 games for Houston.

-Tommy Pham leads the Rays with 124 hits and has 56 RBIs.
-Meadows is 10-for-40 with four doubles, three home runs and nine RBIs over the last 10 games for Tampa Bay.
+Tommy Pham leads the Rays with 126 hits and is batting .273.
+Meadows is 10-for-41 with four doubles, three home runs and nine RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES